tffdev/Luanne/README.md

 ## Basic Usage

 `local my_network = luanne:new_network(STRUCTURE, LEARNING RATE, MOMENTUM)`
-- **STRUCTURE**: a table.
+- **STRUCTURE**: a table that represents your network's structure.
+Each number = how many nodes that layer contains.
 FIRST ENTRY MUST EQUAL INPUT SIZE, LAST ENTRY MUST EQUAL OUTPUT SIZE.
 E.g. XOR takes 2 inputs, 1 output.
 Structure must be {2, ..., 1}
 - **LEARNING RATE**: a small number, usually 0.01.
 This is how far each learning iteration "kicks" the network's weights.
 - **MOMENTUM**: a small number between 0.0 and 1.0.
 This is how much the previous iteration influences the next iteration.